I'm Here For You (Book Two of the Scattered Hearts Series- Cameron's Story)

 “Get the fuck off her,” I scream.

-I stand there holding the gun, stunned, trembling, staring at the dead man before my mother gathers herself from the bed, straightens her night gown that has the intruders blood splattered all over it and picks up her cell phone from the nightstand.
+"Time freezes.
+The gun weighs a thousand pounds in my hand, still warm, the acrid scent of gunpowder burning my nostrils.
+My pulse thunders in my ears as I stare at the motionless figure on the floor, unable to connect the stillness before me with my own actions.
+My mother's movement breaks the spell—the rustle of fabric as she pushes herself up from the bed, her bare feet padding across the carpet toward me..." straightens her night gown that has the intruders blood splattered all over it and picks up her cell phone from the nightstand.
 Her movements register in my brain that she is alive, and I grab the phone from her hand and dial nine-one-one.

 Taking the phone from my hand and tossing it on the bed, my mother guides me to the chair that sits in the corner of their bedroom and makes me sit.
 Tears streaming down her face, she wipes the wetness from my eyes and then sits down beside me on the floor, her arms wrapping around my legs as she places her head on my lap.
+We stay there huddled together not speaking the pound, pound, pounding of my heart in my ears echoing in my head.
 Neither her nor I go to my father.
-I don’t think nether one of us want to believe he is really gone so we stay huddled together waiting for the police.
+I don’t think nether one of us want to believe he is really gone.
+I feel her trembling as it finds pace with my own.
+I’m numb.
+Tears elude my eyes and the gravity of what has just happened to my family twists and squeezes out any form of happiness we once had.

 Time and space seem to disappear for me until I hear an unfamiliar voice call out.